 – Margaret Hild, Actor/Director/Spoken Voice Coach (Toronto Training, 2018) .

 SARAH PETTY received her BA (Hons) in a double major of Theatre & Film and Psychology from the University of Winnipeg.
 She completed her Masters degree in Clinical Psychology from the University of Manitoba and is currently pursuing her Ph.D.
 She is interested in therapeutic modalities that include a focus on emotions.
 This interest combined with her training in theatre has led to her involvement in the present research group and the emotional effector patterns (EEP).

 VICTORIA CARELLA is a research assistant for the Emotional Fluency Project.
 She is entering her fourth year as a student at York studying Performance Creation and Research, with a specialization in Devised Theatre.
 Victoria is interested in creating from a feminist perspective and has a particular interest in physical theatre.
 Recent theatre credits include A Friend of Dorothy (York PlayGround Festival), and What You Egg (Vanier College Productions Fringe Festival).

-JACOB HOPE is a research assistant for the Emotional Fluency Project.
+JACOB HOPE is a former research assistant for the Emotional Fluency Project.
 He has experience in devising, directing, and play writing as well as a specialist high skills major in ICT.
 Jacob is a fourth year student in the Devised Theatre program at York University.
 During his time at York he was an assistant artistic director for the playGround festival 2017, he was a musician for the Devised Theatre Festival 2017 and he wrote and directed Post-Pracki for playGround 2018.